-Help us safeguard coastal carnivores in the Kitlope tenure, in Great Bear Rainforest
+Thank you!
+We have now safeguarded coastal carnivores in the Kitlope tenure, in the Great Bear Rainforest

 Working with our First Nations partners, our goal is to permanently end commercial trophy hunting of all large carnivores in the Great Bear Rainforest.